Return to the GFDL Statistical Downscaling Team’s Home Page

 NOAA GFDL federal employees:

-Keith’s research focuses on the use of state-of-the-art computer models to simulate the global climate and connecting those model results to applications relevant to decision-making.
+Keith’s research focuses on the use of state-of-the-art computer models to simulate the global climate and connecting those model results to applications relevant to adaptation and planning.
 His interest in statistical downscaling stems from a desire to assess the capabilities of climate models and downscaling methods.
-Keith also is active in the science communications arena, seeking to enhance the exchange of scientifically credible information between the realms of large-scale climate research and societally relevant local-scale impacts and applications.
+Keith also is active in the science communications arena, seeking to enhance the exchange of scientifically credible information between the realms of large-scale climate research and relevant local-scale impacts and applications.

 SAIC contract staff:

-Nickie, who received her Ph.D. from the University of Utah and her undergraduate degree from Princeton University, joined the ESD team in July 2023.
-In her scientific programmer role she makes use of her R programming skills and research experience to advance the team’s capabilities to develop well-designed experiments and conduct appropriate analyses reliably.
+Nickie joined the ESD team in July 2023.
+She joined us after receiving her Ph.D. from the University of Utah where she studied how drought and climate change affect forest ecosystems.
+Her undergraduate degree is from Princeton University.
+In her scientific programmer role, Nickie makes use of her R programming skills and research experience to advance the team’s capabilities to develop well-designed experiments and conduct appropriate analyses reliably.

 Princeton University CIMES: